arduino/help-center-content/content/Arduino Cloud/Cloud Editor/If-your-board-is-not-detected-by-Arduino-Cloud-Editor.md

 ## Troubleshooting

 > [!NOTE]
-> If you are using a Chromebook, make sure to install the <a class="link-up-right" href="https://play.google.com/store/apps/details?id=cc.arduino.create_editor">Arduino Cloud for Chromebook app</a>.
+> If you are using a Chromebook, see [Use Arduino with Chromebook](https://support.arduino.cc/hc/en-us/articles/360016495639-Use-Arduino-with-Chromebook).

 1. Make sure to select the connected board in the board selector.
 Sometimes the Cloud Editor will show the red cross icon and the name of a board that has been previously connected: